amaljoseph/Python-OpenCV-Multiple-Face-Recognition/README.md

 ## How to run?
 To run the program, in terminal type `python facemaster.py`

-The photos of each individual should be stored in a folder s[i] (s1, s2 etc) inside the training-data folder., s Test images are stored in test-data folder.
+The photos of each individual should be stored in a folder s[i] (s1, s2 etc) inside the training-data folder.
+Test images are stored in test-data folder.

 The application is built over 3 files.